 - Education and awareness:

-Knowledge regarding the issue can lead to reduction of this problem.
+Knowledge regarding the issue can lead to a reduction of this problem.
 So, it is important to educate individuals especially teenagers before they enter intimate relationships.